Kinesis Data Streams vs SQS – Streaming vs Queuing

 Scaling

-• Kinesis Data Streams offers two capacity modes:
+• Kinesis Data Streams offers three capacity modes:

-• SQS is fully managed, highly scalable and requires no administrative overhead and little configuration
+• SQS is fully managed, highly scalable and requires no administrative overhead and little configuration.
+It scales transparently to handle any volume of messages.

 Ordering

-• Kinesis provides ordering of records, as well as the ability to read and/or replay records in the same order to multiple Kinesis Applications
+• Kinesis provides ordering of records within a shard (by partition key), as well as the ability to read and/or replay records in the same order to multiple Kinesis Applications

-• SQS Standard Queue does not guarantee data ordering and provides at least once delivery of messages
+• SQS Standard Queue provides best-effort ordering but does not guarantee strict data ordering and provides at least once delivery of messages

-• SQS FIFO Queue guarantees data ordering within the message group and exactly-once processing
+• SQS FIFO Queue guarantees strict data ordering within the message group

 Data Retention Period

-• Kinesis Data Streams stores the data for up to 24 hours, by default, and can be extended to 365 days (8760 hours)
+• Kinesis Data Streams stores the data for up to 24 hours, by default, and can be extended to 365 days (with extended retention up to 7 days, and long-term retention from 7 to 365 days)

 • SQS stores the message for up to 4 days, by default, and can be configured from 1 minute to 14 days but clears the message once deleted by the consumer